• 19838

 1. Sustainable Procurement

-• 2025: Complete a comprehensive recycling assessment to identify priority areas for improvement.
+• 2025: Complete a comprehensive recycling assessment and optimization plan.

 1. Education and Research Initiatives